joel-rojas/ms-be-cc/README.md

 * Uses dotenv npm package to import environment variables for the app like Twitter client API keys and server url + port values.

+As for to-do list, some stuff could be made in the app:

+* Use of `PM2`, `Forever` or `Nodemon` npm packages to let the app keep running forever no matter if it somehow throws runtime errors and it could turn off automatically.

+* Integrate bundling tools like `webpack` to let the app be built with custom production/development rules like minifying the code, using ES6 or Typescript syntax, etc.

+* Use of unit testing by installing tools like `jest` to test the API endpoint as for example.

 ## Tech Stack

 * Node.js